Adi-aviva/Store-website/README.md

 # Store-website
-Website for a confectionery store.
+Website for a bakery.
 The website is suitable for different screen sizes.